ottok/debgpt/doc/llm-selection.md

 Requires 16+GB CUDA memory for inference in float16 precision.
 If using float32 precision, you will need 32+GB CUDA memory.
 Eligible GPUs are, for example, Nvidia RTX3090, RTX4090, RTX A5000, or better GPUs.
+Its maximum context length is reportedly 8k.
+But a 48GB GPU will end up with CUDA OOM before we reach that length.

 * Training/Fine-tuning:
 Not estimated.
 According to my experience, 8xA100 GPUs must be sufficient to